The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, dessert and drink

 Aldi has also unveiled its Valentine’s Day meal deal range for this year, and, as you might have guessed, it’s very purse-friendly.
-The least expensive combination of dishes comes in at £3.63 per person, which includes a mini heart-shaped garlic bread, heart-shaped lobster-filled pasta, vegan chocolate melt-in-the-middle heart and, if you’re going for wine too (which will be an additional £2.99), a bottle of pinot grigio.
+The least expensive combination of dishes comes in at £3.63 per person, which includes a mini heart-shaped garlic bread (£1.29, Aldi.co.uk), heart-shaped lobster-filled pasta (£2.99, Aldi.co.uk), vegan chocolate melt-in-the-middle heart and, if you’re going for wine too (which will be an additional £2.99), a bottle of pinot grigio.

-The meat-based options include chicken nuggets to start, two British beef steaks as the main event, wagyu-basted thick-cut chips, and, for dessert, a heart-shaped cookie – all of which can be washed down with a bottle of merlot (this will cost £18 for two).
-Seafood fans will likely make a beeline for the scallop and champagne gratins followed by tuna steak, while the vegetarian options include mushroom arancini to start and a vegan pie for the main.
+The meat-based options include chicken nuggets (£2.99, Aldi.co.uk), two British beef steaks (£2.89, Aldi.co.uk) as the main event, wagyu-basted thick-cut chips (£2.29, Aldi.co.uk), and, for dessert, a heart-shaped cookie (£2.49, Aldi.co.uk) – all of which can be washed down with a bottle of merlot (this will cost £18 for two).
+Seafood fans will likely make a beeline for the scallop and champagne gratins followed by tuna steak (£4.99, Aldi.co.uk), while the vegetarian options include mushroom arancini to start and a vegan pie for the main.
 There’s even a bottle of prosecco to cheers the occasion.

 Restaurant meal kits for Valentine’s Day 2023